nikhilbadyal/bitwarden-backup/README.md

 ### What This Does

-This repository contains bash scripts for automated Bitwarden vault backups:
+This repository provides a **"configure once, forget forever"** solution for Bitwarden vault backups:

 1. `setup-rclone.sh`: Configures rclone from a base64-encoded configuration to support **ANY rclone-compatible storage service**
 2. `backup.sh`: Performs automated backup, validates, compresses, encrypts, and uploads to **ALL configured remotes** simultaneously